Hariprasad-KK/CloudComputing_MedEx-on-AWS/README.md

 We'll figure when the `test` branch is ready to be merged into the `main` branch, and we'll proceed ahead with it, once it is finalized that it is good to go.

 ## Contributors / Team Members
-This project is to be contributed to by the following team members,
+This project is to be contributed to by the following team members ,
 - G V Datta Adithya
 - Shanmukh Srinivas
 - Hariprasad K K